deikare/flink-classifiers-testing-env/README.md

 ## Development

-New classifier should extend one of two classes - specially methods:
+New classifier should extend one of two classes:

 * [
   `BaseClassifierClassifyAndTrain`](./src/main/java/flinkClassifiersTesting/classifiers/base/BaseClassifierClassifyAndTrain.java)